aspose-tasks-cloud/Aspose.Tasks-Cloud-SDK-for-Java/README.md

 XER, XLSX, HTML, XML, TXT, TIF, SVG, PNG, JPEG

+## Enhancements in Version 25.11
+- Enhanced reading data from Primavera-specific task's properties.

 ## Enhancements in Version 25.8
 - Added new ability to level tasks for the resources.
 - Provided the ability to clear leveling delay that was previously added to the tasks during resource leveling.